Boeing 307 Stratoliner: C-75 conversion

-Following the entry of the United States into World War II in December 1941, long-range transports were needed to ferry government and military officials around the globe and many aircraft, including T&WA's Boeing 307s, were pressed into service.
+Following the entry of the United States into World War II in December 1941, long-range transports were needed to ferry government and military officials around the globe and many aircraft, including TWA's Boeing 307s, were pressed into service.
 Beginning in February 1942, these were flown to Albuquerque, New Mexico for conversion, which included the removal of the plush, but heavy, civilian fittings, including the massive mirrors in the women's "charm room", and the pressurization system, to save weight.
 The sound insulation was also stripped out leaving the cabin much noisier than it had been.
 The forward (men's) washroom and the forward two of the four passenger compartments were replaced with five gravity-fed 212.5 usgal fuel tanks and a 45 usgal oil tank fed with a wobble pump, along with a rest area for the crew.
-A desk was added behind the pilot for a radio operator, who had a 50-watt Bendix TA-12 high-frequency Morse transmitter and a BC-348 tunable receiver.
+A desk was added behind the pilot for a radio operator, who had a 50-Watt Bendix TA-12 high-frequency Morse transmitter and a BC-348 tunable receiver.
 A 400 ft trailing wire antenna was used with a 5 lb lead weight on the endwhich the radio operator needed to remember to reel in, by hand, when landing.
 Inexperience sometimes led to the antenna either being torn off or lashing against the fuselage.
 An astrodome was fitted and the Perspex top windows, which produced excessive parallax, were replaced with optically flat glass to allow the navigator to compare the positions of stars to the horizon to determine latitude when crossing large bodies of water.
 The SA-307B-1s retained the astrodomes when converted back from C-75 in 1944.
 To further aid navigation, a B-3 driftmeter was installed along with an aperiodic compass that did not lag or lead in turns as a conventional compass does.
 Mae West life vests and life rafts were also provided.

 The landing gear was strengthened, and the maximum takeoff weight was increased from 45000 to 56000 lb, leaving the Stratoliner underpowered, and the climb suffered accordingly.
 The overloading burnt out engines and destroyed piston rings, but closely monitoring engine oil consumption often caught failures before they occurred.

 Passenger facilities were reduced to four bunks which when folded away allowed seating for twelve, along with four seats along the opposite side of the aircraft.
 Removable tables were provided in the cabin to lay out maps and do paperwork.
 The exterior was then camouflaged in standard USAAF colours, with olive drab upper surfaces and neutral grey undersides, and each aircraft had its name painted on the nose and over the cabin door, which would also be used by many later operators.
 The names had previously been used in TWA publicity but not painted on the aircraft.